jes89/my-intermediate-react/README.md

     this.state.idx = 1000;  // idx values is changed but the render is not working

     this.forceUpdate();     // I can call render method by forceUpdate but there are some isuue when I use it.
-For instance,
-                            // the shouldComponentUpdate method is not called.
+                            //For instance, the shouldComponentUpdate method will not be called.